pantheon-systems/documentation/source/content/guides/edge-integrations/04-wordpress-sdk.md

 <Partial file="before-you-begin-config.md" />

-As mentioned in the [Configuration Overview](https://pantheon.io/docs/guides/edge-integrations/configuration-overview/), your website must  If you have completed these steps, you can move on to the next sections of this doc.
+To use Edge Integrations with WordPress, can either install it into a project with Composer, or manually install the plugin.

-You can use Edge Integrations with WordPress by installing it into a project with Composer, or by manually installing the plugin.
+The simplest and recommended means of adding Edge Integrations WordPress SDK is to add Edge Integrations support to your Integrated Composer project.

 ### Install with Composer